This is Barb, webmistress of this website Discover Southern Ontario

 I should also mention that the meat which you will find most often on menus, is horse meat, as burgers, as steaks and in Icelandic Meat Soup (at about $18 Canadian dollars per bowl).

-Living in Canada, we are used to the cost of eating out to be affordable, so the cost of eating out can be a shock for foreign tourists.
+Living in Canada, we are used to the cost food being affordable, so the cost of eating out in Iceland can be a shock for foreign tourists.

 The way we dealt with the expensive food situation was to make a stop at the grocery store on our first day and purchase bread, cheese, fruit and vegetables so that we could make sandwiches each day for our lunch, and then eat out for dinner.